fieldtrip/website/example/bids_emg.md

 ---
 title: Converting an example EMG dataset for sharing in BIDS
+category: example
-tags: [example, bids, sharing, emg]
+tags: [bids, sharing, emg]
 ---

 # Converting an example EMG dataset for sharing in BIDS